 |Out of different musical backgrounds ranging from blues to grindcore, David Johansson and Tomas Salonen met in the spring of 2004 to set the grounds for what later would become Kongh.
 The ambition back then wasn't really specific - they only knew that they wanted to play very loud and heavy, and to have a good time.
 For almost a year, the guys spent a couple of weekends a month in the rehearsal space, cranking out never-ending jams of loud riffage and sludgy heaviness just for the fun of it.
 It wasn't until early 2005 that real songs with an actual flow came to life, and by early 2006, the beast had gotten itself the name Kongh, and with 4 mammoth songs ready to be exposed to the world, the first and only demo was recorded at Teknikkompaniet in Vetlanda.

 Without ever having played a single show (except for a 10 person visit from the local mental hospital which actually occured once in 2005), the band (now expanded to a trio) released their demo without any expectations.
 But after having the demo out for no longer than a couple of weeks, the band had gotten a handful of very fine reviews and even some offers from various indie labels.
 Things moved on fast, resulting in more reviews, more offers from labels, a good bunch of satisfied listeners and also some live shows.

-By the end of 2006, Kongh had signed a deal with Trust No One Recordings and spent the year writing the material for their first album, including two (re-recorded) songs from the demo, and three newer ones.
-So in January 2007 they once again hit Teknikkompaniet in Vetlanda...
+By the fall of 2006, Kongh had signed a deal with Stockholm's Trust No One Recordings (Isis, Khanate, Switchblade, Breach) and spent the rest of the year finishing the material for their first album, including two (re-recorded) songs from the demo, and three newer ones.
+So in January 2007 they once again hit Teknikkompaniet in Vetlanda.